splorp/haircut/readme.md

 + Added newlines before and after output because readability

 ### 20200714
-+ Modified output for haircuts occuring one day ago
++ Modified output for haircuts occurring one day ago

 ### 20200526
 + Modified output for consistent display of days and dates